Who are you?

 “Ritual abuse” should be understood as organized abuse perpetrated by religious groups, or nebulous “others” or outsiders, as part of a ritual.
 These groups are usually believed to be multigenerational and internationally ubiquitous.

 There are some seriously unwell individuals who have engaged in activities that could arguably be defined as “ritual abuse.”
 Such cases are rare, and should not be confused with, nor may be used to justify, the bizarre claims of the conspiracy therapists relating to widespread, secretive, worldwide cults engaging in systematic abuses and murders.
 The conspiracy theory is the only justification for the prevalence of the conspiracy therapists and clinics specializing in cult ritual abuse.
-Similarly, ritual abuse should not be confused with clerical abuse, the indisputable sexual abuse of children perpetrated by trusted members of recognized religious institutions.
+Similarly, ritual abuse should not be confused with clerical abuse, the well-documented sexual abuse of children perpetrated by trusted members of recognized religious institutions.

-Many conspiracy therapists believe the non-existent ritual abuse, by virtue of being so bizarre and horrific, serves the function of ensuring all memories associated with the event(s) are repressed.
+Many conspiracy therapists believe the function of (non-existent) ritual abuse, by virtue of being so bizarre and horrific, is to ensure all memories associated with the abuse(s) are repressed.
 Some even go so far as to claim that there is a grand unified conspiracy of Satanists, the Illuminati, the CIA, the Freemasons, and others, who utilize ritualistic abuse to install a form of “mind control” in their victims; this “programming” allows these alleged perpetrators to call upon their victims’ “alter personalities” to carry out their dirty work, to include assassinations, human trafficking, child pornography, and the ritual abuse of others.
-Such beliefs make strange bedfellows of the likes of Alex Jones and David Icke -- and dozens of state-licensed mental health professionals.
+Such beliefs make strange bedfellows of the likes of Alex Jones and David Icke -- and dozens, or perhaps hundreds, of state-licensed mental health professionals.

 It is important to note that claims of “ritual abuse” pre-date the Satanic Panic.
 The notion that minority religious groups commit horrific acts in the context of rituals dates all the way back to the Middle Ages, when Jews were accused of abducting Christian children and using their blood to make matzo.
 Since then, the blood libel has been consistently recycled and lodged against maligned groups and individuals.
 In fact, the Satanic Panic and QAnon can be understood as recent, nearly-identical reiterations of the blood libel.